nicolehollant/nuxt-stories/README.md

 lower priority:

+- [ ] better collision detection for stories with the same name (both for auto stories and regular stories i think)
 - [ ] support different sized canvases
 - [ ] support light/dark mode
 - [ ] support controls on the right?